TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 Several elements in web interfaces can potentially cause seizures or other adverse physical reactions:

 - media content such as videos and GIFs
-- animated scrolling that lasts longer than 1/4 second
+- animated scrolling that lasts longer than one quarter (1/4) second or 15 milliseconds
 - web canvas animations
 - graphics with contrasting stripes, squares, spirals, and concentric circles
 - SVG, CSS, and JavaScript animations.
 E.g., moving images next to text or parallax scrolling effects where foreground and background scroll simultaneously in different directions